-17.15 Magistrate
+o.
+Magistrate

-A person who presides over the Local Court.
+A Magistrate is a person who presides over matters listed before the Local Court.
 Local Courts deal with small debts, less serious crimes, inquests into violent and unexplained deaths and hearings as to whether a person may have committed a serious crime (see Committal Proceedings).
 Magistrates are addressed as "Your Honour".

-17.16 Mens Rea
+p.
+Mens Rea

 An intent to commit a crime.
-(A crime is an offence for which a penalty is prescribed).
+(A crime is an offence for which a penalty is prescribed.)
 Mens rea is an essential element of all common law offences, but not always of statutory offences.

-17.17 Negligence
+q.
+Negligence